open-contracting/standard/docs/schema/reference.md

 OCDS 1.1 allowed data to be published in multiple languages by suffixing a language code to a field name: for example, `title` for the default language and `title_es` for Spanish.
 OCDS 1.2 uses [full-file translations](../guidance/map/translations), instead.
 ```

-Many publishers need to be able to publish data in multiple languages.
-Free-text title and description fields in OCDS can be published in one or more languages.
-For more information, see [translations](../guidance/map/translations.md).

 ## Release structure

 The majority of OCDS data is held within a release structure.
 One or more releases can be published within a [release package](packaging/release_package).
 Releases are made up of a number of sections, arranged in the following structure.